Former Cardinal Adam Wainwright to perform during solar eclipse event

 Although the venue is a drive-in theater, no vehicles will be going through the gates.
 Instead, limited parking will be offered at Montgomery Auto Sales next door to the venue and across the street from the drive-in.
 In addition, Chaffee High School's Student Council will offer shuttle rides from the school parking lot to the venue for a small donation fee.

-Gates to the Rock ‘N’ Roll Drive-In open at 9 a.m. on the day of the eclipse and the day’s festivities are scheduled to begin at 11:30 a.m.
+Gates to the Rock 'N' Roll Drive-In open at 9 a.m. on the day of the eclipse and the day's festivities are scheduled to begin at 11:30 a.m.
 At 12:41 p.m., the eclipse will begin and is expected to reach totality from 1:58 to 2:02 p.m.
-General admission tickets cost $30, preferred seating costs $40, and VIP tickets — which include a meet-and-greet with Wainwright — cost $75.
-For more information, visit www.rocknrolldrivein.com.
+General admission tickets cost $30, preferred seating costs $40, and VIP tickets -- which include a meet-and-greet with Wainwright -- cost $75.
+For more information, visit rocknrolldrivein.com.